-4.16 Why she didn't accuse Haman at the first banquet can only be conjectured?
+Why she didn't accuse Haman at the first banquet can only be conjectured.
 Maybe she was afraid but in hindsight we know it was God in action!

-4.17 Unable to sleep that night, the king had the official chronicles read to him.
+Unable to sleep that night, the king had the official chronicles read to him.
 One such chronicle told of Mordecai's unrewarded loyalty in exposing a plot against the king.
 It was no accident he could not sleep and it was no accident he read of Mordecai's exploits.
 God is in this thing, knee deep.

-4.18 Haman arrived at the court to ask the King if he could hang Mordecai.
+Haman arrived at the court to ask the King if he could hang Mordecai.

 He was preempted by Xerxes who asked Haman "what honors should be bestowed upon a favorite of the king?"

-4.19 Thinking himself to be the King's favorite, and supposing Xerxes was going to give him special honor, he suggested a very elaborate celebration.
+Thinking himself to be the King's favorite, and supposing Xerxes was going to give him special honor, he suggested a very elaborate celebration, only to be told later these honors were for a man named Mordecai, a Jew.

-4.20 "Bring him ... through the street ... and give him a ticker tape parade" recommended Haman.
+"Bring him ... through the street ... and give him a ticker tape parade" recommended Haman.
 And then those strange words from the mouth of the King: "Do even so to Mordecai" said the King to the surprised Haman.

-4.21 Keep in mind a proclamation had been signed by Xerxes authorizing the death of Mordecai and all Jews.
+Keep in mind a proclamation had been signed by Xerxes authorizing the death of Mordecai and all Jews.
 What was going on in the King's mind is unknown, what and if he knew and or remembered about his earlier proclamation is unknown.

-4.22 Being a fickle and forgetful monarch, he had failed to connect this latest desire with his earlier fiat or maybe he didn't recall the specifics of his earlier command to exterminate the Jews!
+I would conjecture he may have forgotten his earlier command to annihilate a complete race.
+Being a fickle and forgetful monarch, he for whatever reason had failed to connect this latest desire with his earlier fiat or maybe he didn't recall the specifics of his earlier command to exterminate the Jews!
 Who knows - God may even have clouded his thinking.

-4.23 Later, at the second banquet hosted by Esther, the King indicates he doesn't remember any edict to kill Mordecai and his "ethnos."
+Later, at the second banquet hosted by Esther, the King indicates he doesn't remember any edict to kill Mordecai and his "ethnos."
 Esther reminds the King of the edict and further reminds it was Haman who had written the edict the King had signed.

-4.24 Esther also reveals to the King that she is a Jew saying, "if we were to be sold as slaves then I could understand that business is business"--- but to have us killed for the gold in our teeth and the paltry trinkets we may have acquired as your wives, concubines, wine stewards, cooks etc., this doesn't make sense and I therefore feel compelled to speak."
+Esther also reveals to the King that she is a Jew saying, "if we were to be sold as slaves then I could understand that business is business"-- but to have us killed for the gold in our teeth and the paltry trinkets we may have acquired as your wives, concubines, wine stewards, cooks etc., this doesn't make sense and I therefore feel compelled to speak."